MyFGitAccount/doraemon-Script/Speech1.md

 A faint, grim smile touches her lips.

 **YUKI**
-Your explanation of evil is logical, Momoko.
-But it is a spectator’s explanation.
-It explains the *why* of the stage, but not the *action* of the players.
-My Buddhist focus is on the action itself—**Karma**.
-Not fate, not punishment, but cause and effect.
-Volitional action creates seeds.
-These seeds bear fruit.
-The bears’ violence is the fruit of countless causes—human encroachment, climate change, ecological imbalance.
-Our presence here is the fruit of being born at that specific time.
-And our decision today will plant a new seed with immense consequences.
+Your explanation about evil makes sense from a distance.
+It's about the stage, but not the actors.
+My view focuses on karma—the action itself.
+It's about cause and effect.
+Every action plant  a seed.
+The bears' violence is the fruit of many causes: our invasion of their home, the changing world.
+Us being here is also a result of past causes.
+The choice we make now will plant a new seed with huge consequences for the future.

 She pours water from a pitcher into three cups, a deliberate, calming motion.